Bulgarian Air Force: Twenty-first century

-Since the early 2000s, Bulgaria has been trying actively to restructure its armed forces as a whole and a lot of attention has been placed on keeping the aging Soviet-era aircraft operational.
-In 2015, the last of the MiG-21s were put out of service and the attack and defence branches of the Bulgarian air force relied solely on MiG-29s.
+Since the early 2000s, Bulgaria has been actively trying to restructure its armed forces as a whole and a lot of attention has been placed on keeping the aging Soviet-era aircraft operational.
+In 2015, the last of the MiG-21s were put out of service, and the attack & defence branches of the Bulgarian Air Force relied solely on MiG-29s.
 About 16 MiG-29 fighters were modernised in order to meet NATO standards.
 In January 2011, the Bulgarian Ministry of Defence issued a Request for Information (RFI) regarding the acquisition of eight multi-role fighters.
-The main competitors were expected to be the Eurofighter Typhoon, Dassault Rafale, Saab JAS 39 Gripen, Mikoyan MiG-29 or MiG-35.
-CAC/PAC JF-17 Thunder, Lockheed Martin F-16 and McDonnell Douglas F/A-18 Hornet.
-On 9 March 2011 the Swedish Government submitted its response to the RFI containing eight new Gripen C/D fighters.
-The Ministry of Defence extended the time limit for submittal of responses by two months due to the lack of responses from the other competitors.
+The main competitors were expected to be the Eurofighter Typhoon, Dassault Rafale, Saab JAS 39 Gripen, Mikoyan MiG-29, MiG-35, CAC/PAC JF-17 Thunder, Lockheed Martin F-16, and McDonnell Douglas F/A-18 Hornet.
+On 9 March 2011, the Swedish Government submitted its response to the RFI containing eight new Gripen C/D fighters.
+The Ministry of Defence extended the time limit for submittal of responses by two months, due to the lack of responses from the other competitors.

-Modern European transport helicopters were ordered and purchased in 2005 and until consequently 12 Eurocopter Cougar helicopters (8 to provide transport and 4 CSAR) joined the fleet.
-For the Navy 3 Eurocopter Panther were ordered and have been delivered.
+Modern European transport helicopters were ordered and purchased in 2005, and, consequently, 12 Eurocopter Cougar helicopters (8 to provide transport & 4 CSAR) joined the fleet.
+For the Navy three Eurocopter Panther were ordered and have been delivered.

-In 2006 the Bulgarian government signed a contract with Alenia Aeronautica for the delivery of five C-27J Spartan transport aircraft in order to replace the older Soviet An-24 and An-26.
+In 2006, the Bulgarian government signed a contract with Alenia Aeronautica for the delivery of five C-27J Spartan transport aircraft in order to replace the older Soviet An-24 & An-26.
 The first Spartan arrived in 2007.
-Subsequently. the contract changed to the delivery of only 3 aircraft and the final example arrived on 31 March 2011.
+Subsequently, the contract changed to the delivery of only three aircraft, and the final one arrived on 31 March 2011.

-On 11 November 2016, the Bulgarian government signed a 21.8 million euro contract for 10 MiG-29 engines (four new and six repaired), with the first pair scheduled to arrive by April 2017.
+On 11 November 2016, the Bulgarian government signed a 21.8-million-euro contract for 10 MiG-29 engines (four new & six repaired), with the first pair scheduled to arrive by April 2017.
 The deal would eventually bring the number of active service MiG-29 aircraft from 9 to 14, as Bulgaria also announced it was looking to overhaul the fleet and buy eight new or second-hand fighter jets during the coming year.

 In 2016, Bulgaria's government announced the Saab JAS 39 Gripen as the preferred candidate in the country's new combat aircraft competition.
-In 2016 Sofia issued a request for proposals for the purchase of eight multirole fighters, to be delivered by 2020.
+In 2016, Sofia issued a request for proposals for the purchase of eight multirole fighters to be delivered by 2020.
 However, a new government postponed plans of acquiring new aircraft in May 2017.

-In October 2018, potential suppliers responded to a renewed tender for aircraft, consisting of new F-16C/D Block 70 aircraft from Lockheed Martin, new F/A-18E/F Super Hornet aircraft from Boeing, used Eurofighter Typhoon aircraft from Italy and used Saab JAS 39 Gripen C/D from Sweden.
-France, Germany, Israel and Portugal did not respond to requests for used Eurofighter Typhoons and F-16 variants.
+In October 2018, potential suppliers responded to a renewed tender for aircraft, consisting of new F-16C/D Block 70 aircraft from Lockheed Martin, new F/A-18E/F Super Hornet aircraft from Boeing, used Eurofighter Typhoon aircraft from Italy, and used Saab JAS 39 Gripen C/D from Sweden.
+France, Germany, Israel, and Portugal did not respond to requests for used Eurofighter Typhoons and F-16 variants.